 - To provide thorough, broadly-based professional education for the mass media professions

 - To encourage liberal and cultural background in the arts, literature, languages, and social, biological and physical sciences

 - To promote scholarly research and professional performance

-- To provide media leadership and assistance in extension and public service through high school and college educators and professional communication association
+- To provide media leadership and assistance in extension and public service through high school and college educators and professional communication associations

 - To emphasize high standards of ethics and responsibility in mass communication

 The School of Media & Strategic Communications at OSU has been continuously accredited through ACEJMC (The Accrediting Council on Education in Journalism and Mass Communication) since 1928.
 Accreditation provides a solid foundation of assurance that the program is properly administered, that the curriculum is relevant and valuable and that faculty have significant professional experience upon which to base their instruction.
 Further, accreditation also assures students, parents, faculty and alumni that degrees awarded from the SMSC are of the highest value to the recipient and the public.